 - 3.2 There is a duty on all local authorities to work with other agencies to safeguard vulnerable children and young people from going missing from education.
-Systems are in place to ensure joint, and where necessary cross border, working is effective and swift so that all relevant and appropriate information is shared. - 3.3 There are a number of ways a CME referral can be made:

-- Through S2S (School to School) secure messaging available to local authorities in England and Wales. - By telephoning the Attendance Service (0191) 2774500 - In writing to the named CME contact
+Systems are in place to ensure joint, and where necessary cross border, working is effective and swift so that all relevant and appropriate information is shared. - 3.3 There are a number of ways a CME referral can be made: - Through S2S (School to School) secure messaging available to local authorities in England and Wales. - By email: attendanceservice@newcastle.gov.uk - By telephoning the Access and Attendance Service (0191) 2774500 - In writing to the Access and Attendance Service